Pointe aux Cannon Battery

-The Pointe aux Canons Battery (/fr/) was a fort on the island of Saint Pierre in Saint Pierre and Miquelon built by the French to defend the islands from British attacks in 1690–1713.
-The 6 cannon battery was destroyed by the British in 1702.
+The Pointe aux Canons Battery (Batterie de la Pointe aux Canons) was a historic fort located on the island of Saint Pierre in the French territorial collectivity of Saint Pierre and Miquelon.
+It was built by the French to defend the islands from the British attacks in the late 17th century.
+It was destroyed by the British in 1702 CE, and was rebuilt later by the French in 1792.
+In the 19th century, a modern battery was established at the site as a precautionary measure during the Crimean War, but was never used in battle.

-The old cannon battery was replaced in the 19th century to defend the islands during the Crimean War.
-The Pointe aux Canons Lighthouse is located near the old fort site.